Easy Garlicky Pea Tendrils Recipe

 - These delicate greens cook very quickly.
 The cooking process is similar to cooking fresh baby spinach leaves.
 Cook pea tendrils for no more than two to three minutes and season them generously with salt and pepper for a simple and delicious side dish.

-In addition to sautéing them the way suggested in this recipe, you can use pea greens raw in salads or toss the leaves and tendrils into freshly drained pasta with a splash of olive oil and some salt.
+Of course, you don’t always have to cook pea tendrils.
+In addition to sautéing them the way suggested in this recipe, you can use pea greens raw in salads or toss the leaves and tendrils into freshly drained pasta with a splash of olive oil and some salt–so good!

 I once read that Alice Waters sautés her pea plant tendrils in duck fat.
 (This is the kind of cooking tip that sticks with you.)
 So if you have a spare jar of duck fat laying around, you might want to try swapping the olive oil in this recipe for the richness of duck fat.